ansible/ansible-sign/docs/rundown.rst

 workflow/container/environment.

 ``ansible-sign`` will return with a different exit-code depending on the scenario at hand, both during signing and verification.
+This can also be useful in the context of CI and automation, as a CI environment can act differently based on the failure (for example, sending alerts for some errors but silently failng for others).

 These codes are used fairly consistently within the code, and can be considered
 stable: